rotarucosminleonard/Blynk-Thermostat-V2/README.md

 - Local temperature as a refference

 Not working yet:
 - Scheduling - I'm working on a new scheduling system that will allow different hour intervals for each day of the week.
+Heating can start 2 hours earlier before arrival, but after that, during the scheduled time it can stop the heating (if desired) when you leave the home (eg, shopping).
 - No hardware menu implemented at all
 - Multiple temperature inputs from different sensors